Girls in Science equips young women with the confidence and STEM learning skills to effectively develop and share their own narrative of science.

 Earthwatch will award talented young women with a fully-funded opportunity to spend a week performing field research on a U.S.-based project during the summer.
 Girls in Science seeks a diverse group of candidates who are interested in science and are interested in supporting and learning from female scientists in the field while collecting critical research data.

 This fellowship program was first piloted in 2016 under the name Project Vault and has had three successful years.
-This year Earthwatch teams up with Woods Hole Sea Grant for another year of Girls in Science.
-The program will immerse high school-aged girls in a week-long scientific research expedition at the Woods Hole Oceanographic Institution.
+This year Earthwatch teams up with Woods Hole Sea Grant once again for another year of Girls in Science.
+The program will immerse high school-aged teens in a week-long scientific research expedition at the Woods Hole Oceanographic Institution.
 These fellows will work with an all-female team of leading scientists to gather high-quality data to help answer some of the world’s most pressing scientific challenges.

 The aim of Girls in Science is to arm young women who have a vested interest in science with the skills and confidence to pursue higher education and/or a career in STEM fields.
-At Earthwatch, we recognize that accessing and participating in STEM fields for women and girls is critical to achieving gender equality.
+At Earthwatch, we recognize that accessing and participating in STEM fields for women is critical to achieving gender equality.
 Girls in Science will create an effective mentoring and ‘bridge program’ to build STEM learning confidence and skills, which will support participants as they pursue their scientific passions and add their talents and insights to the field.

 USING NARRATIVE TO EMPOWER